-Based on the most recent available industry-wide survey data from Statistical Surveys, Inc. ("SSI"), in the first quarter of 2018, combined domestic and Canadian RV retail unit sales were up 8% year-over-year.
-We generally see wholesale shipments exceed retail sales in the first half of the calendar year as the retail selling season ramps up for the second and third quarter peaks.
+Based on the most recent available industry-wide survey data from Statistical Surveys, Inc. ("SSI"), in the first six months of 2018, combined domestic and Canadian RV retail unit sales were up 7% year-over-year and are expected to be further revised upwards as states complete reporting, consistent with past practice.
+While we generally see wholesale shipments exceed retail sales in the first half of the calendar year as the retail selling season ramps up for the second and third quarter peaks, we estimate adjusted RV retail shipments growth will be in the range of 8% to 10% through June 2018, outpacing wholesale shipment growth.
+RV retail strength is supported by favorable demographic trends, with new younger buyers continuing to enter the channel and providing momentum for continued demand in the industry in terms of both new entrants and the potential for future upgrades to larger units with more amenities.